ihhub/fheroes2/docs/GRAPHICAL_ARTISTS.md

 4. Address the given feedback if any.
 5. Repeat steps 3-4 until approval.
 6. Expand the review team to 3-4 members and steps 3-4 are repeated.
-7. Once everyone agrees on the outcome we will add this file into `resurrection.h2d` data file and change the code in fheroes2 source code to use it.
+7. Once everyone approves we will add this file into the `resurrection.h2d` data file and change the code in the fheroes2 source code to use it.